Here at Villa Select we sent three of our team to Corfu on a research trip to discover the very best private villas on the island for you and yours…

 She swept us away for a quick refreshment pit stop – and what better place to take us to than the viewing spot for many avid plane spotters, overlooking the Vlacherna monastery and Mouse Island.
 Unfortunately, the weather was just awful as you can see from the photo below, with pure sunshine and a cloudless sky, with the temperate in the mid-late 20s!
 We certainly hadn’t prepared ourselves for this, and our colleagues back in the UK were definitely green with envy!

-One afternoon we caught the coach from the bottom of the road where Villa Sibyl and The Watch Tower are.
+One afternoon we caught the coach from the bottom of the road where The Watch Tower is.
 This is a great opportunity to be able to go into Corfu town, for less than €3 per person!
 It took roughly 30 minutes to get there and it picks you up from the stop just a short walk from the villas.
 From here you can either stop off at nearby towns or carry on right into Corfu town – which is beautiful.
 We recommend visiting the traditional restaurants here, as the food was delicious and had a large selection to choose from, as well as a great atmosphere created with both locals and tourists.

 Villa Delphi , Villa Anemona and Villa Lydia in Dassia: